The Johnson

 Unlike chemicals, mechanical eradication actually has an end to it.

-The “Kactus Kicker”, for Your Cactus Eradication Job:
+The “Kill Your Cactus System”, for Your Cactus Eradication Job:

 I discovered this approach accidentally, while trying to build a “scooper-upper”.
 The scooper did not work.